seen = {}

 @m.multiply(m)

-object contains x,y,z, and w coordinates.
-Point
+return @The Point object contains x,y,z, and w coordinates.
+Points support

-various arithmetic operations with other Points
+various arithmetic operations with other Points, scalars, or Matrices.

-are destructive, so be sure to use .copy()
+Most of the methods on Point are destructive, so be sure to use .copy()

 when you want to preserve an object’s value.